npm/static-pages/about.md

 npm is lots of things.

 * npm is the official package manager for [Node.js](http://nodejs.org/).
-It was created in 2009 by Isaac Schlueter as an [open source project](https://github.com/npm/npm) to help JavaScript developers share modules (aka packages) of code in a very easy and efficient way.
+It was created in 2009 as an [open source project](https://github.com/npm/npm) to help JavaScript developers share modules (aka packages) of code in a very easy and efficient way.
 * npm is a community of developers who share and use JavaScript packages in Node.js and other places people use JavaScript, like [front-end web apps](http://www.ember-cli.com/) and [mobile apps](http://cordova.apache.org/) and [robots](https://tessel.io/) and [routers](https://linerate.f5.com/).
 * The npm Registry is a public collection of packages of open-source code written by the JavaScript community.
 * npm is the command line client that allows developers to install and publish those JavaScript packages.